-Land that is in agricultural reserve is eligible for preferential assessment under the act if the land is comprised of 10 or more contiguous acres (including any farmstead land any woodlot).
+Land that is in agricultural reserve is eligible for preferential assessment under the act if the land is comprised of 10 or more contiguous acres (including any farmstead land and any woodlot).
+This includes land devoted to the development and operation of an alternative energy system if a majority of the energy annually generated is utilized on the tract.